Which MSR Tent Stake is Right for You?

-Your shelter is only as strong as the stakes that anchor it to the ground.
+Your shelter is only as stable as the stakes that anchor it to the ground.
 That’s why it’s important to choose a stake that will hold strong in the type of environment you’ll be camping in.
 We’ve engineered a full line of tent stakes to meet just about any need—from the lightest full-strength stake available to specialty stakes for sand and snow.

 This stake has no equal when it comes to weight and strength.
 Its carbon core shaft is stiff and lightweight, wrapped by an aluminum sheath for durability.
-Its polycarbonate head is profiled for easily driving into the ground by hand.
+The polycarbonate head is profiled for easily driving into the ground by hand.
 At less than 6 grams per stake, the CarbonCore stake is for those times when saving weight is paramount.
 This stake works best in medium-compact soil, and for securing lightweight 1-2 person tents.

 The Cyclone’s spiral design screws the stake into the ground as it is driven in.
 The deeper it is set the more holding power it develops.
 This 7050 anodized aluminum stake is best for anchoring in sand and soft soil.
-The 10” design is also capable of securing large shelters and tarps in soft ground in windy environments.
+The 10-inch design is also capable of securing large shelters and tarps in soft ground in windy environments.

 Originally introduced in 1989, our most popular stake was updated in 2013.

 In our line since 1999, the Blizzard stake offers a great ratio of weight to holding power.
-Its 9.5” length and broad surface are perfect for snow and soft sand.
+Its 9.5-inch length and broad surface are perfect for snow and soft sand.
 It can be used as a traditional stake or girth-hitched and used as a deadman in snow or sand for ultimate holding.
 When you are in severe conditions and you can’t risk a stake failure this is the stake to use.

 - Tent Care Tips: How to Make Your Tent Last Longer